 Can sugar destroy your metabolism?

-How soon can I expect to see improvements if I reduce my sugar intake?
+How soon can I expect improvements after reducing sugar intake?